brightroll/rq/README.md

 of RQ has been on reliability and the ease of understanding.
 The author prefers systems that allow him to sleep soundly at night, and he thinks the design of RQ allows him to achieve this.
-There is a lot to talk about here and why the existing systems didn't appeal to the problem.
+There is a lot to talk about here and why the existing systems didn't solve the problem.
 If you are interested in that, read the full philosphy section below.

+Also, if you were on the internet in the 80s or 90s, you will see that this system bears some resemblance to the UUCP system deployed back then.
+It was definitely an inspiration for the design of this system.

 Table Of Contents